Short-form content: Advertising

 Video clips are a common form of advertising.
-With online entertainment sites delivering television programming content, free of charge, online video entertainment rose substantially in popularity.Video clips are also used in advertising by vloggers to promote products.
+With online entertainment sites delivering television programming content, free of charge, online video entertainment rose substantially in popularity.
+Video clips are also used in advertising by vloggers to promote products.
 The average ad goes for 15–30 seconds.

 Rise of amateurs

 Unlike traditional movies largely dominated by studios, video clips are supplied by non-professionals.

 In 2005, Chinese students Huang Yixin and Wei Wei, later known as "Back Dorm Boys", lip-synced to a song by the Backstreet Boys in a video uploaded to some clip websites and quickly became renowned.
-They appeared on television shows and concerts, and they were also granted a contract by a media company in Beijing, China for lip-syncing.
+They appeared on television shows and concerts, and they were also granted a contract by a media company in Beijing for lip-syncing.

 In May 2006, The Economist reported that 90% of video clips on YouTube came from amateurs, a few of whom were young comedians.
 It, in effect, also brought up amateur talents.

 An earlier celebrity was David Elsewhere, who was a talent at popping and liquiding.
 His performance to Kraftwerk's song Expo 2000 at the Kollaboration talent show in 2001 was widely viewed on the Internet, and this subsequently led to him being hired for TV commercials and music videos.
 Not only did video clips submerge into the world of TV commercials and music videos, but it also became a popular form of entertainment and a hobby for people called "Vloggers" (video blog creators).